Skip to main content

 https://your-host.example.com/pagespeed_global_admin

 Open /pagespeed_global_admin on any vhost — the admin route is global to the server, not scoped to one vhost (/pagespeed_admin/ is the per-vhost statistics endpoint).
 The module installs and fully optimizes unlicensed: without a license it keeps optimizing and just adds an X-PageSpeed-Warn: unlicensed response header, plus an admin-console notice and a startup-log warning.
-A commercial license is required for production use — paste an existing key or buy one (FastSpring checkout, billed immediately) on the same screen, and the console stays reachable so you can enter or renew a license at any time.
+Production use requires a commercial license — but the software never locks you out.
+Paste an existing key or buy one (FastSpring checkout, billed immediately) on the same screen; the console stays reachable so you can enter or renew a license at any time.
 See Downloads & Licensing for pricing.

 Uninstall